July 12 - 24, 2015

 How Do I Apply to the Program?

-*Students entering their junior or senior year in high school in Fall 2015 may apply to the Creative Writing Program, as well as those entering their freshman year of college in the fall.
+Students entering their junior or senior year in high school in Fall 2015 may apply to the Nature Writing in Maine Program, as well as those entering their freshman year of college in the fall.
 Fill out the UNE Early College application, and mail it by May 1, 2015, with the $25 non-refundable application fee to:

 Attn: UNE Early College Program